 - Olive oil and butter

-- Seasoning, including salt, pepper and pumpkin pie spice
+- Seasonings, including salt, pepper and pumpkin pie spice

 - Sage leaves if you want to have a little garnish.